 You can create the letters, JOY, for the sign in several ways.
 There are large letter stencils you can get at DT and paint them in the middle of the fabric circles.

 Another option is to create letters in a program like PicMonkey or Word to print and cut to make a stencil paint.
 You could also cut around the letter that you printed, then trace them on DT vinyl that you can then cut out and place on the circles.
 If you have a white colored pencil or a pencil used in sewing, you can use the carbon copy method using this tutorial.

 DT also has large vinyl stickers for the wall in a lot of different fonts.
 All you need to do is cut out a J, O, and Y from those stickers and put them on the fabric.

 If you choose these options, you can reverse the next two steps, adding the fabric to the circles first, then add the letters so they are centered.

 Adding HTV Letters

 I used heat transfer vinyl that I’ve had for a long time and cut the letters with my Cricut.
 And since I did use HTV, I had to add my letters before gluing the fabric.
 If you like my sign and want to duplicate it, I used the font American STD.
 I’ve talked about this font and it’s extremely unfortunate name before on the blog.
 Every single time I type it, it’s a palm to forehead slap moment!
 When you’re using HTV, remember to “mirror” your image before cutting it.
 Cut around the letters and remove the excess vinyl from around them.
 Tear off a piece of wax paper to place over the letters while ironing.

 Center the letters on the fabric circles.
 The J will be on the top, smallest semi-circle of fabric, the O on the middle circle, and the Y on the largest.
 Lay the wax paper on top of the HTV and iron over it until it is transferred onto the fabric.
-Then remove the sticky and the wax paper.

 Glue the Circles to the Snowman